JackStouffer/jacks_standard_library/DESIGN.md

 this time a compiler.
 A very complicated problem in many people's minds, and I'm sure great optimization is pretty hard.
 However memory management for a compiler is not.

-A compiler can be broken down into four lifetimes based on the four main parts of the compiler process
+A compiler can be broken down into five lifetimes based on the five main steps of the compiler process

 1. File Loading -> File text
 2. Lexing -> Token stream
 3. Parsing -> AST
-4. Executable writing
+4. Intermediate representation -> IR file data
+5. Assembler -> executable file

 In modern compilers it's more complicated, with multiple stages of intermediate representation, but the basic fact remains, that: